Diabetes in Cats

 What is cat Diabetes Mellitus (DM)?

-DM is a condition where your cat has difficulty using sugar as an energy source.
+Diabetes Mellitus is a condition where your cat has difficulty using sugar as an energy source.
 It changes the way their muscles use energy, and if left untreated can lead to weight change and further illness.

 Normally, after your cat eats, their digestive system should break down their food into the different things it’s made from.
 One of those components is sugar (otherwise known as glucose).
 After the food is eaten and the glucose is extracted from it, your cat’s body should absorb the glucose; it goes from their digestive system into their bloodstream, where it is carried around the body.
 The glucose then reaches various organs in your cat’s body – the heart and other muscles, for example – and is used as energy to fuel their climbing, pouncing and playing!